 The University of Chicago tracked the activities of three teen-aged groups from marginalized neighborhoods in 2012, where 20 percent of the youths in the study had prior arrests.
 Two of the groups were given eight-week summer jobs.

 The results were predictable — well, to most of you.
 The two “jobs groups” experienced a 43 percent reduction in crime up to one year later.

 Take a good guess at what happened to the jobless group.

 We’re talking about a six-week investment of USD 124-206 per child, per week during one summer to avoid the high cost of year-long police raids and incarceration.

-The City of Chicago and the federal government would still see lower social costs if they threw professional skills training, longer term employment opportunities and financial literacy in the blend.
+The City of Chicago and the federal government would still see lower social costs if they scaled-up this kind of intervention for citywide deployment.

-But … Chicago would then see a new kind of dangerous Black person …
+But then … Chicago would then see a new kind of dangerous Black person …

 song currently stuck in my head: “lalo” – Lalo Schifrin